 Effective July 26, 2018, according to Kansas City law, the city may not ask applicants for their pay history until they have been hired at an agreed-upon salary.

-Effective February 1, 2018 New Jersey state agencies and offices are prohibited from asking job applicants for their compensation history, or investigating the prior salaries of applicants.
+Effective February 1, 2018 New Jersey state agencies and offices are prohibited from asking job applicants for their compensation history and investigating the prior salaries of applicants.

 Effective January 2017, under New York law, state agencies and departments may not request salary history from applicants until after an offer of employment is extended.
 If an applicant's prior compensation is already known, that information may not be relied upon in determining such applicant's salary, unless required by law or collective bargaining agreement.
 The law applies to all agencies and departments over which the governor has executive authority, and all public benefit corporations, public authorities, boards and commission for which the governor appoints the chair, the chief executive or the majority of board members, except for the Port Authority of New York and New Jersey.

 Effective January 6, 2020, under New York Law, employers may not seek pay history.
+Employers cannot even ask an “optional” salary history question on job applications.
+Employers may, however, ask for an applicant’s salary expectations.
 An employer may only confirm pay history if, at the time an offer of employment is made, applicants or current employees respond to the offer by providing pay history to support a wage or salary higher than that offered by the employer.
-The law will apply to all employers.
+The law will apply to all public and private employers in the state, including New York City and public authorities.

-Effective December 17, 2019, all employers and employment agencies in Albany county are barred from requesting information about past compensation and benefits until after a job offer is made.
+Effective December 17, 2019, under local law, all employers and employment agencies in Albany county are barred from requesting information about past compensation and benefits until after a job offer is made.

-Effective June 30, 2019 employers and employment agencies in Suffolk county may not ask, whether on an application or otherwise, about a job applicant's wage or salary history, including compensation and benefits.
+Effective June 30,2019, under Suffolk County law, employers and employment agencies in Suffolk county may not ask, whether on an application or otherwise, about a job applicant's wage or salary history, including compensation and benefits.
 Employers also may not conduct searches of publicly available records.
 Finally, employers may not rely on known salary history information in setting pay.

-Effective July 9, 2019, employers, labor organizations, employment agencies or licensing agencies, or an employee or agent thereof, may not request information about previous wages.
+Effective July 9, 2019, Westchester County law prohibits employers, labor organizations, employment agencies or licensing agencies, or an employee or agent thereof, from requesting information about previous wages.
 Only under limited circumstances may they confirm prior pay and rely on that information in setting pay.

-Effective April 2, 2019, under North Carolina law, state agencies may not request pay history information from applicants and may not rely upon previously obtained prior salary information in setting pay.
+Effective April 2, 2019, under North Carolina law, state state departments and agencies may not request pay history information from applicants and may not rely upon previously obtained prior salary information in setting pay.

 Effective March 2020, under Cincinnati Law, employers may not ask applicants about their salary history and may not rely on known salary histories.
 Employers also must, upon reasonable request, provide a pay scale for a position for which an applicant has been provided a conditional offer of employment.
 The law will apply to employers with 15 or more employees located within the city, including job placement and referral agencies.
 State and local governments are excluded, with the exception of the City of Cincinnati.

 Effective June 25, 2020, under Toledo Law, Employers may not ask for nor screen job applicants based on their pay history.
 They may not require that an applicant's pay history, benefits or other compensation satisfy minimum or maximum criteria.
 Employers may, however, discuss applicants' pay expectations.
+Additionally, the law prohibits retaliation against applicants for not providing their pay history.
 The law will apply to all employers located within the city that employ 15 or more employees, including referral and employment agencies, as well as the city.

 Effective October 6, 2017, Oregon prohibits hiring managers from screening job applicants based on their current or past pay.
+Employers can only ask applicants about their pay history after a job offer has been made.
 Additionally, it is prohibited to set an applicants’ pay based on their current or past compensation.
 This law does not apply to current employees who want to transfer to another position.

 Effective September 4, 2018 under Pennsylvania Law, State agencies may not ask about a job applicant's current compensation or compensation history at any stage during the hiring process.
 All job postings must clearly disclose a position's pay scale and pay range.

-Effective January 30, 2017, Pittsburgh prohibits the city from asking about a job applicant’s salary history.
+Effective January 30,2017, by ordinance, Pittsburgh prohibits the city from asking about a job applicant’s salary history.
 It also forbids the city from relying on pay history in the employment process, unless the applicant volunteered the information.

 Effective March 8, 2017, Puerto Rico hiring managers may not ask a job applicant, or his or her current or former employer, about the applicant’s salary history.
 However, the applicant may voluntarily tell the employer that information.
 If the applicant does, or the employer has already offered to hire him or her, the employer may further ask about or confirm the person’s salary history.
 The Puerto Rico law also promotes pay transparency in the workplace by prohibiting employers from restricting applicants’ or employees’ questions or discussions about their pay information or the pay information of another employee with similar duties.

-Effective August 6, 2019, under Columbia, SC ordinance, the city will not seek pay history, nor will it rely on pay history in the determination of wages unless an applicant knowingly and willingly discloses pay history.
-The city will encourage vendors who do business with the city to adopt similar standards, and it may factor in vendors' pay history standards in the process of determining whether to award city contracts.
+Effective August 6, 2019, under Columbia, SC ordinance the city will not seek pay history, nor will it rely on pay history in the determination of wages unless an applicant knowingly and willingly discloses pay history.
+This ordinance was amended on December 3, 2019 to clarify that it was not intended to cover private employers.
+While this ordinance does not apply to private employers, the city will encourage vendors who do business with the city to adopt similar standards, and it may factor in vendors' pay history standards in the process of determining whether to award city contracts.

 Effective May 23, 2019 Richland County will remove the salary history question from employment applications, verbal interviews and employment screenings.

-Effective March 1, 2018, individuals participating in a city hiring process in Salt Lake City Corporations, are prohibited from asking an applicant about their salary history.
+Effective March 1, 2018, under Salt Lake City law, individuals participating in a city hiring process in Salt Lake City Corporations, are prohibited from asking an applicant about their salary history.
 If an applicant voluntarily discloses salary information, the city cannot rely on such information.

-Effective July 2018, under Vermont Law, Employers may not request applicants' pay history.
-If that information is volunteered, employers may only confirm it after a job offer has been made.
+Effective July 2018, under Vermont law, employers may not request applicants' pay history.
+Employers may not require that an applicant’s prior compensation meet minimum or maximum criteria.
+If salary history information is volunteered, employers may only confirm it after a job offer has been made.

 Employers with 15 or more employees, upon request of the applicant and after extending an offer to the applicant, must provide information about the minimum salary for the position for which the applicant is applying.